 Connect the negative (-) terminal of the Current Transducer to GND of the LabJack.

 *Below is the signal from the Current Transducer monitoring activity on the spindle.
+The signal from the CT monitoring a spindle motor gives a clear indication of whether the machine is active or idle.

 Have questions?
 Reach out to your Customer Success Manager or email firstname.lastname@example.org.